Arundhati Roy: Later career

 Since the success of her novel, Roy has written a television serial, The Banyan Tree, and the documentary DAM/AGE: A Film with Arundhati Roy (2002).

-In early 2007, Roy stated that she was working on a second novel, The Ministry of Utmost Happiness.
+In early 2007, Roy said she was working on a second novel, The Ministry of Utmost Happiness.

-She contributed to We Are One: A Celebration of Tribal Peoples, a book released in 2009, that explores the culture of peoples around the world, portraying their diversity and the threats to their existence.
+Roy contributed to We Are One: A Celebration of Tribal Peoples, a book released in 2009 that explores the culture of peoples around the world, portraying their diversity and the threats to their existence.
 The royalties from the sale of this book go to the indigenous rights organisation Survival International.

-She has written numerous essays on contemporary politics and culture.
+Roy has written numerous essays on contemporary politics and culture.
 In 2014, they were collected by Penguin India in a five-volume set.
 In 2019, her nonfiction was collected in a single volume, My Seditious Heart, published by Haymarket Books.

 In October 2016, Penguin India and Hamish Hamilton UK announced that they would publish her second novel, The Ministry of Utmost Happiness, in June 2017.
-The novel was chosen for the Man Booker Prize 2017 Long List.
-The Ministry of Utmost Happiness was nominated as a finalist for the National Book Critics Circle Award for fiction in January 2018.
+The novel was chosen for the Man Booker Prize 2017 longlist, and was a finalist for the National Book Critics Circle Award for fiction in January 2018.

+Roy's book Mother Mary Comes to Me was published in September 2025.
+A memoir, it focuses on her early years living with her mother, whom Roy calls "my shelter and my storm".
+It was broadcast in five parts on BBC Radio 4 as Book of the Week.

+Influences

+Roy cites William Shakespeare, Rudyard Kipling, James Baldwin, Toni Morrison, Maya Angelou, John Berger, James Joyce, Vladimir Nabokov, and Gabriel Garcia Marquez as influences and has said, "I’m grateful for the lessons one learns from great writers, but also from imperialists, sexists, friends, lovers, oppressors, revolutionaries—everybody.
+Everybody has something to teach a writer".

 Advocacy

 Since publishing The God of Small Things in 1997, Roy has spent most of her time on political activism and nonfiction (such as collections of essays about social causes).
-She is a spokesperson of the anti-globalization/alter-globalization movement and a vehement critic of neo-imperialism and U.S. foreign policy.
-She opposes India's policies toward nuclear weapons as well as industrialization and economic growth (which she describes as "encrypted with genocidal potential" in Listening to Grasshoppers: Field Notes on Democracy).
+She is a spokesperson of the anti-globalization/alter-globalization movement and a vehement critic of neo-imperialism and US foreign policy.
+She opposes India's policies toward nuclear weapons as well as industrialisation and economic growth (which she describes as "encrypted with genocidal potential" in Listening to Grasshoppers: Field Notes on Democracy).
 She has also questioned the conduct of the Indian police and administration in the case of the 2001 Indian Parliament attack and the Batla House encounter case, contending that the country has had a "shadowy history of suspicious terror attacks, murky investigations, and fake encounters".